-Well everyone has “lists”, I’m sure I’m on a few lists myself 😉 , BUT without using the skills, the “bags”, the “kits”, the “practice”, how will you know how well you will fare when “something” happens?
+Well everyone has “lists”.
+I’m sure I’m on a few lists myself 😉 , BUT without using the skills, the “bags”, the “kits”, the “stuff”, the “practice”, how will you know how well you will fare when “something” happens?

-The only way is to actually spend a few days without; meaning on a Friday night, or whenever, when you drive into that nice warm Garage, just grab the GHB and park yourself in the back yard.
+The only way is to actually spend a few days without the grid.
+Meaning on a Friday night, or whenever, when you drive into that nice warm garage, just grab the GHB and park yourself in the back yard.
 Or better yet, park the truck a few miles away and walk home, then march to the Bug-Out-Location (BOL), aka back yard and let the fun begin.

 I believe 90% of us will be very surprised how difficult this “practice” will be: